-Table 3.2 - Continue a nem previeue page A-REX Accounting Record (AAR) SGAS OGF-UR APEL CAR Content description usedcputime CpuDuration CpuDuration (with type all) The total CPU time consumed by the job.
-If the job ran on many cores/processors/nodes, all separate consumptions shall be aggregated in this value. usedusercputime CpuDuration (with type user but should not be there) CpuDuration (with type user) The user part of the used-cputime usedkernelcputime CpuDuration (with type system but should not be there) CpuDuration (with type system) The kernel part of the usedcputime cores Processors Processors The number of cores allocated to the job usedscratchspace StorageUsageBlock The used size of scratch dir at the end of the job termination in the LRMS. systemsoftware The type and version of the system software (i.e. opsys, glibc, compiler, or the entire container wrap- ping the system software) wninstance ServiceLevel Coarse-grain characterization tag for the WorkerNode, e.g. BigMemory or t2.micro (aka Amazon instance type) RTEs List of used RTEs, including default ones as well. data-stagein-volume Network class has some- thing similar The total volume of downloaded job input data in GBs data-stagein-time The time spent by the DTR sysem to download input data for the job data-stageout-volume Network class has some- thing similar The total volume of uploaded job output data in GBs data-stageout-time The time spent by the DTR sysem to upload output data of the job lrms-submission-time The timestamp when the job was handed over to the LRMS system lrmstarttime The timestamp when the payload starts in the LRMS Irmsendtime The timestamp when the payload completed in the LRMS continues on next page

-A-REX Accounting Record (AAR) SGAS OGF-UR APEL CAR Content description benchmark Benchmark ServiceLevel The type and the corresponding benchmark value of the assigned WN
+A-REX Accounting Record (AAR) SGAS OGF-UR APEL CAR Content description usedscratchspace StorageUsageBlock The used size of scratch dir at the end of the job termination in the LRMS. systemsoftware The type and version of the system software (i.e. opsys, glibc, compiler, or the entire container wrap- ping the system software) wninstance ServiceLevel Coarse-grain characterization tag for the WorkerNode, e.g. BigMemory or t2.micro (aka Amazon instance type) RTEs List of used RTEs, including default ones as well. data-stagein-volume Network class has some- thing similar The total volume of downloaded job input data in GBs data-stagein-time The time spent by the DTR sysem to download input data for the job data-stageout-volume Network class has some- thing similar The total volume of uploaded job output data in GBs data-stageout-time The time spent by the DTR sysem to upload output data of the job lrms-submission-time The timestamp when the job was handed over to the LRMS system Irmstarttime The timestamp when the payload starts in the LRMS Irmsendtime The timestamp when the payload completed in the LRMS benchmark Benchmark ServiceLevel The type and the corresponding benchmark value of the assigned WN

-Table 5.3: NOT USED SGAS or APEL attributes
+Table 6.3: NOT USED SGAS or APEL attributes